DaleGia/wireless-sensor-networks-project/README.md

 */

 This is a simple project that utilises Texas Instruments Z-Stack to send and receive requests and packets of data over a meshed network featuring a coordinator, router, and end device.
+It is for reference only.
 For a more detailed outlook on the project and the implementation of the project, please refer to the final report.